Evolution of cetaceans: Environmental factors

-Genome sequences done in 2013 revealed that the Yangtze river dolphin, or "baiji" (Lipotes vexillifer), lacks single nucleotide polymorphisms in their genome.
+Genome sequences done in 2013 revealed that the Yangtze river dolphin, or "baiji" (Lipotes vexillifer), lacks single nucleotide polymorphisms in its genome.
 After reconstructing the history of the baiji genome for this dolphin species, researchers found that the major decrease in genetic diversity occurred most likely due to a bottleneck event during the last deglaciation event.
 During this time period, sea levels were rising while global temperatures were increasing.
 Other historical climate events can be correlated and matched with the genome history of the Yangtze river dolphin as well.
 This shows how global and local climate change can drastically affect a genome, leading to changes in fitness, survival, and evolution of a species.

 The European population of common dolphins (Delphinus delphis) in the Mediterranean have differentiated into two types: eastern and western.
 According to a 2012 study, this seems to be due to a recent bottleneck as well, which drastically decreased the size of the eastern Mediterranean population.
 Also, the lack of population structure between the western and eastern regions seems contradictory of the distinct population structures between other regions of dolphins.
 Even though the dolphins in the Mediterranean area had no physical barrier between their regions, they still differentiated into two types due to ecology and biology.
 Therefore, the differences between the eastern and western dolphins most likely stems from highly specialized niche choice rather than just physical barriers.
 Through this, environment plays a large role in the differentiation and evolution of this dolphin species.

 The divergence and speciation within bottlenose dolphins has been largely due to climate and environmental changes over history.
 According to research, the divisions within the genus correlate with periods of rapid climate change.
 For example, the changing temperatures could cause the coast landscape to change, niches to empty up, and opportunities for separation to appear.
 In the Northeast Atlantic, specifically, genetic evidence suggests that the bottlenose dolphins have differentiated into coastal and pelagic types.
 Divergence seems most likely due to a founding event where a large group separated.
 Following this event, the separate groups adapted accordingly and formed their own niche specializations and social structures.
 These differences caused the two groups to diverge and to remain separated.